JRC1995/Abstractive-Summarization/README.md

 to establish long term dependencies.

 Note: Adding RRA may somewhat oppose the purpose behind identity initialization.
-But, anyway, identity initialization (identity being orthonological) can still be a better initialization that random_normal or truncated_normal: https://smerity.com/articles/2016/orthogonal_init.html
+But, anyway, identity initialization (identity being orthogonal) can still be a better initialization that random_normal or truncated_normal: https://smerity.com/articles/2016/orthogonal_init.html